48 Hours in Rohnert Park, California

 Laid out in the 1950s, Rohnert Park (pop.
 40,971) was one of the first planned communities nationwide.
 The town stretches along US Highway 101, Sonoma County's central north-south artery.

 Tall redwoods and other trees line many of Rohnert Park's wide boulevards, and biking and walking trails connect its 15 residential neighborhoods, each designed around its own park and elementary school.
 There's also the Central Rohnert Park district, immediately east of Highway 101, and West Rohnert Park and North West Rohnert Park to the west (of course) of the highway.

-Some folks might see Rohnert Park as mainly a residential town, but it also boasts an acclaimed state university with 9,300 students, a dynamic arts community, a gambling casino, a multitude of indoor and outdoor recreational opportunities, and an eclectic mix of restaurants and eateries.
+Some folks might see Rohnert Park as mainly a residential town, but it also features an acclaimed state university with 9,300 students; a dynamic arts community; a gambling casino; a multitude of indoor and outdoor recreational opportunities; and an eclectic mix of restaurants and eateries.
 It's a great place to spend a couple days, relaxing and exploring.

 The town is a straight drive up Highway 101 from San Francisco, or if you fly into the Charles M Schulz-Sonoma County Airport (STS) in Santa Rosa, Airport Express drops you off at Doubletree by Hilton Hotel Sonoma Wine Country in Rohnert Park (and also connects to San Francisco International and Oakland International airports).